 The modern chalet restaurant C&M has great views of the Eiger and surrounding mountains from its outdoor terrace.
 The menu - offering slightly different dishes to what you'd traditionally find here - is a little limited, but this means everything is prepared and cooked with extra love and care.

 The large, down-to-earth café on the Dorfstrasse, Backerei-Konditorei-Café Ringgenberg, is great for breakfast or lunch.
-It serves up a large selection of reasonably priced breads, sandwiches, quiches, cakes, ice creams and pastries as well as larger meals, which you can also buy to take away.
+It serves up a large selection of reasonably priced breads, sandwiches, quiches, cakes, ice creams and pastries (which you can also get to take away) as well as larger meals.